holidaylvr/rshell/README.md

 12. Sometimes randomly throughout code execution the program will create random files with pieces of names (ie: 'tr', 'a-z', 'echo').
 I believe this bug is caused when a full command is invalid and it only executes partially.

 13. The previous RSHELL implemenatation was effected by the new version..
 Still unsure as to the severity. (ie: 'echo hey && fart' executes when it should not).

+UPDATED 12/2/2014
+14. RSHELL can now only go two level deep.
+Once in the second level, functionality deminishes for reasons unknown.
+As long as RSHELL is only a single level deep functionality remains full.

+15. Cannot handle `~` being passed to cmd cd

+16. `echo $PATH` literally echoes $PATH....
+Fails

+17. All previous bugs still apply to this new version.

 LS
 -----